aforward9600/pokemonpalette/README.md

     - They are not applied at all after stat recalculations, so any stat change on your pkmn cancels all of them
   - The effect of X Accuracy is no longer applied to one-hit K.O. moves (it originally made them auto-hit)
   - The limiter on vitamins is raised to a max of 62720 stat exp after the elite 4 have been beaten
+  - Pkmn added to the player's party (either as a gift or in-game trade) have at the least IVs of 9,8,8,8
+  - New item M.GENE: re-randomizes a pkmn's DVs to values of 9,8,8,8 or more.
+  - Win 5 matches in a row against the random team NPC to get M.GENE items (leaving the area resets the win streak)

 - Trainer ai routine #1 (recognition of stats, hp, and conditions) has been modified
   - using a move with a dream eater effect is heavily discouraged against non-sleeping opponents